Herstmonceux: Geography

 The village (previously called Gardner Street) is part of the larger Herstmonceux civil parish, which includes Cowbeech and the hamlets of Foul Mile, Trolliloes, Cowbeech Hill, Stunts Green, Ginger's Green, Flowers Green and part of Windmill Hill where the Windmill Hill Windmill is situated.
 Cowbeech village is north-west of the parish.
 Eastbourne is 7 mi south-west of the village, and Brighton and Hove 21 mi south-west.

 Herstmonceux Castle, 2 mi south-east of the village, is a former site of the Royal Observatory, Greenwich.
 It is now home to the Bader International Study Centre of Queen's University, Kingston, Canada, and the area therefore enjoys an influx of Canadian and other international students each school year.
 The castle grounds are also home to the Observatory Science Centre and the Herstmonceux Mediaeval Festival.
 Buckwell Place was the seat of the Hare family.

 There are two Sites of Special Scientific Interest within the parish.
 Herstmonceux Park is of importance because of its wetland habitat and fen vegetation.
 It is the only known location of Milk Parsley (Peucedanum palustre) in the south-east.
 The second site, Pevensey Levels, lies partially in the parish.
 The site is of biological interest consisting of low-lying grazing meadows, hosting a wide variety of wetland flora and fauna.

+Climate

 Religion

 All Saints' (Church of England) parish church, with its 12th-century west tower and 13th/14th century nave, overlooks the Castle.
 Herstmonceux Congregational Church, just outside the village on the way to the castle, was erected in 1811 and is now a listed building.